kubermatic/docs/content/kubermatic/v2.24/installation/install-kkp-CE/add-seed-cluster-CE/_index.en.md

 ## Overview

+{{% notice warning %}}
+If the seed cluster is using Cilium as CNI, it is currently necessary to put a workaround for [cilium/cilium#20550](https://github.com/cilium/cilium/issues/20550) in place on each seed cluster with Cilium by creating a `CiliumClusterwideNetworkPolicy` object **before** adding them as seed(s).
+See [User Cluster API Servers Fail to Start on Seed with Cilium CNI]({{< ref "../../../architecture/known-issues/#user-cluster-api-servers-fail-to-start-on-seed-with-cilium-cni" >}}) for details.
+{{% /notice %}}

 The setup procedure for seed clusters happens in multiple stages:

-1. You must setup the CRDs and Helm charts (preferably using the KKP installer, but can also be done manually).
+1. You have to prepare the Kubernetes cluster to be used as seed (set up MinIO for cluster backups and ensure that usable storage is available).
 1. You create a `Seed` resource on the master cluster.
-1. The KKP Operator checks if the configured `Seed` cluster is valid and installs the KKP components like the seed-controller-manager.
+1. The KKP Operator checks if the configured `Seed` cluster is valid and installs all KKP components like the seed-controller-manager and necessary CRDs.
 This is an automated process.

 ## Configure MinIO for Cluster Backups (Recommended)